-NOTE 11 - SUBSEQUENT EVENTS
+NOTE 11 - COVID-19 PANDEMIC

-In February 2020, the Governor of the state of Washington declared a state of emergency in response to the spread of a deadly new virus.
-In the weeks following the declaration, precautionary measures to slow the spread of the virus have been ordered.
-These measures include closing schools, colleges and universities, cancelling public events, prohibiting public and private gatherings, and requiring people to stay home unless they are leaving for an essential function.
+In February 2020, the Governor of the state of Washington declared a state of emergency in response to the spread of a deadly new virus known as COVID-19.
+In the months following the declaration, precautionary measures to slow the spread of the virus were ordered.
+These measures include closing schools, cancelling public events, limiting public and private gatherings, and restricting business operations, travel, and non-essential activities.